antonio-ramadas/spotify-proxy-oauth2/README.md

 ### How can I contribute?

 I made this project to support my side projects.
-It fulfils my requirements (I'm not using it for anything really serious), but I am open to further improvement and I see some points where it can be improved:
+It fulfils my requirements (I'm not using it for anything really serious), but I am open to further improvement.
- - Have a `state` parameter.
- - Have a `redirect_uri` parameter.

-If you can think of anything else, please share!
+If you can think of anything, please share!
 Even if it is just an issue!